sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 Both event capturing and bubbling can be used to handle events in JavaScript.
 By default, events in JavaScript use the bubbling mechanism, but you can use the `addEventListener` method with the third parameter set to `true` to switch to the capturing mechanism.

-### 121. Difference between innherHTML and attribute ?
+### Question 121.
+Difference between innherHTML and attribute ?

 `innerHTML` and attributes are both ways to manipulate the content of an HTML element in JavaScript, but they differ in what aspect of the element they modify: